 Defenses to identity theft in New York apply where the Defendant:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 For additional information and resources related to New York identity theft laws, see the links below:

 Have You Been Charged With Identity Theft In New York?
-Get A Free Initial Case Evaluation
+Get Legal Help Today

 As you can see, one of the most important elements of identity theft in New York is the "intent to defraud" which can be difficult for the prosecution to prove.
 Ultimately, if you're facing identity theft charges your case will be determined by the evidence that is admitted at trial.
 Criminal defense attorneys are experts in evaluating evidence, whether favorable or not, and shaping it to your advantage.
-Get in touch with one today and receive a free initial case review.
+Get in touch with a local defense lawyer today.